DVMega/DVAmbe/README.md

 Hardware modification:
  A header needs to be added to the AMBE shield to connect the Nextion display to Serial1 on the arduino

+Supported modes:
+ * DMR

+More modes will be added in the feature.